Coherence and Entanglement in a Non-commutative Spacetime: Two-Particle Model

 where \begin{widetext}

-\end{widetext} with $(a, b) = \{-1, 1\}$ determining the directions of the particles.
+\end{widetext} with $(a, b) = \{-1, 1\}$.
 Since the evolution of this system involves Lindblad operators, we need to describe the momentum of the composite system.
 Given that the Lindblad operators are multiplied by $\ell$ in \eqref{eq:main_lindblad} and are expected to contribute only slightly, the momentum composition remains undeformed.
 The operator representing the sum of the momenta of the two particles is:

 where we account for the possibility that the particles may be moving in different directions.
-This operator can also be expressed in block form, similar to the Hamiltonian in \eqref{eq:block_ham}, where: \begin{widetext}
+This operator can also be expressed in block form, similar to the Hamiltonian in \eqref{eq:block_ham} as